gamesensical/docs/README.md

 native ConVar FindConVar(const char[] name);

-// A ConVar is a configurable, named setting in the srcds console.
+# A ConVar is a configurable, named setting in the srcds console.

 methodmap ConVar < Handle

 {

-// Retrieves or sets a boolean value for the convar.
+# Retrieves or sets a - boolean value for the convar.

-property bool BoolValue {
+property - bool BoolValue {

 public native get();

-public native set(bool b);
+public native set(- bool b);

 }

-// Retrieves or sets an integer value for the convar.
+# Retrieves or sets an integer value for the convar.

 property int IntValue {